Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 ## Library

-> Note: You are responsible to provide the environment variable for management any way you want
+> Note: The client will try to read the `MANAGEMENT_URL` environment variables in `prisma/.env`, but you can also provide it yourself.

 ### `constructor(options?: MultiTenantOptions)`